 Each child is different and can handle certain fruit better than others.
 Peaches, grapes, blueberries, apples are all great traveling fruit.
 Don’t forget to pack a few pieces for yourself!

-Let’s face it when traveling I need a little something sweet.
-Bark Thins are the ideal little chocolate bites I need to get me through the construction delays, aggressive drivers and overall stresses of being on the road with kids.
+Let’s face it when traveling you may need a little something sweet.
+Bark Thins are the ideal little chocolate bites I need to get me through the construction delays, aggressive drivers, and overall stresses of being on the road with kids.
 With little pieces of almonds or pumpkin seeds, I deem this slightly healthier than a Kit-Kat Bar.
 This snack is for mommy only, and mommy doesn’t share.
 I will often transfer “mommy snacks” into a different, undesirable bag so little eyes have no idea what I’m noshing on.
-“No children, you don’t want these dried prunes….”
+“No children, these are dried prunes.”

 Traveling Snacks For Baby: Organic Gerber Lil Crunchies

 The ultimate in travel snacking.
-Toddlers and kids love them and adults can eat a whole bag in one sitting.
+Toddlers, kids, and adults can eat a whole bag in one sitting.
 The beauty of goldfish is that they come in multiple flavors and types.
 Kids can have the multigrain cheddar while daddy slams X-Treme Pizza Fish!
 It is the perfect tiny food for little hands.
 Don’t be fooled though, you will find a whole sea of fish in your car when you arrive at your destination.

 Nut Butter Pouches